 This uplifted land elevates eastward to the Plains of Moab in a span of 2 to 3 miles.
 Since Hermon is written of as the same as Mount Sion either this little hill of Hermon is Sion or this little hill of Hermon is one of the hills in the hill country of Sion.

 To the east beginning at the crest this range of relatively low hills is the 5 to 6 mile wide plateau know as The Plains of Moab where Israel was encamped before the crossing of the Jordan.
 Then at the eastern edge of the plateau Mount Nebo rises abruptly from the plain.

-Even before this recent discovery, both the other named Hermons have been associated with the Mount of Tranfiguration.
+Even before this recent discovery, both the other named Hermons have been associated with the Mount of Transfiguration.
 From the scripture the association of the two appears correct.
 However, based on previous misinformation regarding the location of Hermon these former locations for the actual Mount of Transfiguration are incorrect.
-Scriptural and historical information now point to Mount Nebo as the location for the Mount of Transfiguration.
+Scriptural and historical information now point to a hill or mountain in this vicinity east of the Jordan River.